-secure, with vast changes possible from day to day on the Continent, with new combinations forming abroad, and old principles in abeyance at home, why are our tribunes silent? where are those men who form the conscience of the House of Commons?
+Under these circumstances, with peace insecure, with vast changes possible from day nations forming abroad, and old principles in abeyance at home, why are our tribunes silent? where are those men who form the conscience of the House of Commons?
 Setting aside, momentarily, the trusted Liberals, where is Mr. GLADSTONE?
 He is, in part, responsible for the pressure that has been applied to Naples; is he satisfied with the policy of intervention concerted between Lord PAL-MERSTON and the French Emperor?
-Let us repeat: the lull may be the prelude to a European settlement; but it may be, on the other hand, the beginning of trouble.
+Let us repeat: the lull may be the prelude to deeds.
+Now of Lord JOHN RUSSELL We a European settlement; but it may be, on know something more.
+If there is any man the other hand, the beginning of trouble.